markliederbach/nm-launch-api/README.rst

 To Run Tests
 ------------

-1. In a virtualenv, run:
+1. In a virtualenv:

 .. code-block:: bash

-    pip install requirements/ci.txt
+    pip install -r requirements/ci.txt

 2. Simply run the command: